 These lists are intended to provide a useful aide memoir to bryophyte names in the field but may also help suggest possibilities for an unfamiliar bryophyte encountered in a particular habitat.
-The lists have been adapted from those published in the BBS field guide so as to include many additional species that occur in Hampshire and other southern, lowland counties.
-For completeness the lists for upland habitats and certain coastal habitats not represented in Hampshire have also been included, largely unchanged; thanks are due to Sam Bosanquet who compiled the lists for allowing them to be reproduced here.
+The lists have been adapted from those published in the BBS field guide, with many additional lowland species added.
+For completeness the lists for upland habitats and certain coastal habitats not represented in Hampshire have also been included, largely unchanged.
+Thanks are due to Sam Bosanquet who compiled the lists for allowing them to be reproduced here.

-Codes: Species marked R are rare in Hampshire (fewer than about 10 sites); r are rare in the particular habitat (may be more frequent in other habitats), X do not occur in the county and NF have been recorded only from the New Forest.
+Codes: Species marked R are rare in Hampshire (recorded from fewer than about 10 sites since 1960); r are rare in the particular habitat (may be more frequent in other habitats), X do not occur in the county and NF have been recorded only from the New Forest.
 N signifies a habitat not present in Hampshire or a species that does not occur in the specified habitat (but which may be present in other habitats).
 Page numbers are given for the BBS field guide entries, but not (yet) for additional entries.
 Since March 2017 some X and N species have been deleted in order to tailor the lists more closely to Hampshire, but those remaining may occur in other parts of southern Britain.

 Back to Hampshire Bryophytes main page

 Saltmarsh (and coastal grassland affected by salt spray)

 North-western woodland floor and rocks - includes New Forest woodlands

 Cliffs, outcrops and boulders (chalk and limestone) - see Bare/disturbed chalk and limestone (below)